YangLabHKUST/mfair/README.md

 devtools::install_github("YangLabHKUST/mfair", build_vignettes = TRUE)
 ```

-Please note that it can take several minutes to build the vignette.
+Please note that it can take several minutes to build the vignettes.

 ## Examples